 Burns can be very painful but remember the amount of pain your child feels isn't always related to how serious the burn is.

 Treating burns and scalds – remember CCC - Cool, Cover, Call

 - First, move your child away from the heat source to stop the burning

-- Remove any clothing or jewelry that are near the burn, including babies' nappies, but don't move anything that's stuck to the skin
+- Remove any clothing or jewellery that are near the burn, including babies' nappies, but don't move anything that's stuck to the skin

 - Cool the burn with cool or lukewarm running water for at least 10 minutes.
 Don't use ice, iced water, or any creams or greasy substances such as butter.
 Don't put your child in a cold bath